San Diego Home Remodeling and Design Tips

 As we enter into the new year, you might be thinking about doing a little remodeling of your home.
-Remodeling was our most popular service at Style on a Shoestring in 2011, and for good reason: you can reinvent your home much more economically than selling and buying a new one.
+Remodeling was our most popular service at Tracy Lynn Studio, and for good reason: you can reinvent your home much more economically than selling and buying a new one.

 What I’ve found in consulting on remodels is that a lot of people think remodeling has only one path: Hire a contractor, write a check and wait for the room(s) to be finished.

 Not only is that not true, it’s probably the worst mistake you could make with your home.
 Contractors are wonderful and they never cease to amaze me with their work, but they’re typically not designers.
 So unless you are an extremely educated consumer who knows every detail of your home remodel project, you will need a designer.
 I cannot tell you the number of clients who have contacted me too late – after they realize the kitchen they thought would be perfect is far from it, or the furniture doesn’t fit in the new room, or the carpet is making the paint give off an undesirable peach hue.